ericchaves/dg/README.md

 #### map

-The `map` generator counts the occurrences of each unique value in a specified column from a source table.
-It then generates a new column with each value repeated based on its count.
+The `map` generator maps each value in a specified column from a source table and generates a new column using the `expression`.
 This generator is useful for creating distributions or frequency-based data sets.
-The `expression` parameter is evaluated using the [expr](#expr) allowing for flexible data generation.

 The following custom variables are available for use in expressions: